What are the advantages of a true Premed major?

 - Mathematics (requirement varies somewhat between medical schools)

-You could add these courses to nearly any undergraduate major—except that the minimum science courses listed total 32 hours, and 36 semester hours is enough for a major.
+You could add these courses to nearly any undergraduate program—except that the minimum science courses listed total 32 hours, and 36 semester hours is enough for a major.
 These same courses are also the basic preparation for the Medical College Admission Test (MCAT).

 By far the most common degree possessed by medical school applicants is a BS in Biology.
-Students with this degree will have to add chemistry and physics courses to a major that may well be packed with other requirements requisite to a career in biology itself.
+Students with this degree will have to add chemistry and physics courses to a program that may well be packed with other requirements requisite to a career in biology itself.
 That may take some juggling or an additional semester or 2 of coursework.

 Premed at BJU

-- The Premed major is roughly the equivalent of a biology major with a chemistry minor, a year of physics, appropriate mathematics courses and a variety of other courses specifically chosen to prepare you for medical school.
+- The Premed program is roughly the equivalent of a biology major with a chemistry minor, a year of physics, appropriate mathematics courses and a variety of other courses specifically chosen to prepare you for medical school.

 - Because our curriculum is specifically designed to teach reasoning and problem-solving skills, our students do exceptionally well on all parts of the MCAT, but nowhere more so than in the Verbal Reasoning portion of the test.